An Unexpected -- and now Forgotten -- Victory

 The Berlin Airlift remains to this day the largest and most successful airlift in history.
 There have been many airlifts in the 80 years since the Berlin Airlift ended, but none has come near to the scale of joint USAF/RAF effort in 1948-1949.
 On the contrary, not all of them together carried as much as the Berlin Airlift alone.
-So just what were the logistical achievements of the Berlin Airlift?
+On this anniversary of the event that triggered this remarkable achievement, I'd like to remind readers of what it accomplished in sheer material terms.

 Below is a short summery of the numbers.